keighty/projectodos/README.md

 *[ ] Tasks should be displayed in two orders: the incomplete ones in ranked order at the top of the list, and the completed ones (in the order completed) at the bottom.

 *[ ] Multi-user

+*[ ] extend todo on completed to include date completed